Horringer Good Neighbour Scheme

 Details and dates of our events are shown in the Horringer Diary.

 Thanks to a generous grant from the Parish Council in 2015 we were able to organise our first coach outing to Felixstowe which included a fish and chip lunch.
 Despite poor weather on that occasion everybody enjoyed themselves so it was decided that it should be an annual event.
-Our 2016 and 2017 trips took place in much better weather and again proved a great success.
-The cost of the latest trip was £12.00/head which included the coach, a fish and chip lunch together with tea/coffee/scones prepared and served by some of our volunteers.
+Our 2016, 17 and 18 trips took place in much better weather and again proved great successes.
+The cost of the latest trip was £12.00/member (plus £6.00/member subsidy from the Parish Council grant) which included the coach, a fish and chip lunch together with tea/coffee/scones prepared and served by some of our volunteers.

 The list of services that we offer is as follows